pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/vs/terraform/_index.md

 ## Pulumi vs. Terraform: Similarities {#similarities}

-Terraform and Pulumi have some similarities in that you can create, deploy and manage infrastructure as code on any cloud.
-Like Terraform, Pulumi is [open source on GitHub](https://github.com/pulumi/pulumi) and is [free to use](/docs/get-started/).
-Both Terraform and Pulumi offer a desired state infrastructure as code model where the code represents the desired infrastructure state and the deployment engine compares this desired state with the stack’s current state and determines what resources need to be created, updated or deleted.
+Similarities between Terraform and Pulumi include the ability to create, deploy, and manage infrastructure as code on any cloud.
+Terraform is a free-to-use, Business Source License model based, infrastructure as code tool from HashiCorp.
+Pulumi is fully open source [Apache 2.0 licensed](https://github.com/pulumi/pulumi).
+Both Terraform and Pulumi follow a desired state infrastructure as code model, where the IaC code represents the desired state of the infrastructure.
+The deployment engine compares this desired state with the current state of the stack and determines the necessary actions, such as creating, updating, or deleting resources.
 Both Terraform and Pulumi support many cloud providers, including [AWS](/aws/), [Azure](/azure/), and [Google Cloud](/gcp/), plus other services like CloudFlare, Digital Ocean, and more.
-Thanks to integration with Terraform providers, Pulumi is also able to support a superset of the providers that Terraform currently offers.
+Finally, with Pulumi you get access to all Pulumi providers as well as support for all open source terraform providers.

 ## Pulumi vs. Terraform: Key Differences {#differences}